paralin/kvgossip/README.md

 When we first start up, or first join, we send a full state query.
 This could also happen periodically.

-The system refuses to synchronize anything until it is certain tree 0 is synced.
-This is important - authorization info should be synced first, so we don't accidentally reject or accept incoming k/v changes.

 If we know a key or multiple keys are out of date, we can emit a state query.
 We then can select nodes that have a different tree hash than us, and in the order of network coordinate distance, open up a sync session with them.
 We do this over and over until nobody disagrees with state.

 A sync session is a connection in which two nodes synchronize out-of-date keys, agreeing on the latest valid keys on either side.